Created by Xvision

 The future of the ocean economy is digital and autonomous, but transformation has been slow because the ocean is a power desert.
 C-Power products are the missing piece of the puzzle to help unlock the future.

 Where will the power come from to keep these systems running in the middle of the ocean 24 hours a day, 7 days a week, 52 weeks a year?
 How will they transmit the collected data to the cloud?
-That’s the job of a C-Power AOPS, regardless of whether the customer is monitoring a carbon storage reservoir, looking for gas leaks, or recording environmental conditions.
+That’s the job of a C-Power AOPS, regardless of whether the customer is monitoring to detect intrusions, looking for gas leaks, or recording environmental conditions.

 Today, advanced remotely operated vehicles (ROVs) and autonomous underwater vehicles (AUVs) can only charge “at home” — either back on shore or via an expensive-to-operate, crewed, diesel-powered topside vessel equipped with a charging unit.
 As a result, ROVs and AUVs today are more expensive to operate and less versatile than they should be.